BroncoCTF 2024 - Writeups

 Flag: bronco{diveristyequityinclusion}

-We are given an image of Discord emojis.
-Just get the first letter of each country flag and the flag can be obtained.
+We are given an image to investigate.
+The image had several flag emojis, just get the first letter of each country flag and the flag can be obtained.

 BroncoCTF Crossword [Misc]